jyotiswaroop20/jyotiswaroop20/README.md

 ---

 ## ⚡ Fun Fact
-💡 “Linux, Python Automation, and Containers form the backbone of modern IT infrastructure, and I enjoy mastering them every day!”
+💡 “Linux, Bash, and C are not just technologies — they are the foundation on which I build secure and automated systems.”